The Durability of Metals: Why Metal Recycling is Superior

 ALUMINIUM

-Aluminium can be recycled endlessly without losing any of its quality in the process.
+Aluminium is incredibly sustainable.
+It can be recycled infinitely without losing quality.
+This is a perfect example of the durability of metals in action.
 The most commonly recycled aluminium items are cans and at over 60% of the estimated recycling rate, it’s currently the most recycled product.
 Recycling saves up to 90% of the energy needed to process raw materials and is highly effective in reducing the carbon footprint connected with aluminium production.

 The sustainability of metals creates great possibilities for recycling and reusing them in the production of new items.
 But even though the recycling rates are already high, there’s still a lot that can be done in this area.
 To bring the numbers up even higher there needs to be a bigger focus on the proper waste segregation.